Local Islands

 The islands Fidra, Lamb, Craigleith and the Bass Rock are designated Sites of Special Scientific Interest and are part of a larger Special Protection Area under EU legislation, due to their internationally important breeding seabird populations.

 The iconic Bass Rock in the Firth of Forth, sits just 5 kilometres north east of North Berwick.
-At the peak of the season, this steep sided volcanic rock is home the world's largest colony of northern gannets.
+At the peak of the season, this steep sided volcanic rock is home to the world's largest colony of northern gannets.

 The Bass is uninhabited but historically has been settled by an early Christian hermit, later the site of an important castle, and from the 15th to 17th Century was used as a prison.
 The substantial remains of the old castle still prevent access onto the island.
 The Bass belongs to the Hamilton-Darlymple family, who acquired it in 1706.
 The Lighthouse, built in 1902 by David Stevenson, became automated in 1988.